Intern Program Overview

 In addition, interns may attend seminars and workshops highlighting the role of government, policy, and related topics in the pro-life movement.
 They leave these seminars and workshops armed with a new knowledge which they can bring back to their campuses or apply to their professional expertise.
 Interns also have an opportunity to attend social gatherings to network and connect with other D.C. interns with whom they can share these experiences in our nation’s capitol.

 The interns are responsible for a diversity of duties at the Susan B. Anthony List.
 Their time is partly devoted to assisting in the day-to-day operations of our organization where they are expected to complete typical daily administrative support.
 They are also involved in larger departmental projects such as political and legislative research, fundraising, and online communications.

 The Susan B. Anthony List requires interns to be self-starters with good communication skills.
 They must be able to balance multiple demands and work with shifting priorities and deadlines.
 As an intern, they should be equally comfortable working as part of a team and with minimal supervision.

 To apply, send a resume, cover letter, application and writing sample to Christie O’Brien at firstname.lastname@example.org .
 Applicants will not be considered until all materials are received.
 Ideal candidates will have passion for pro-life politics and non-profit advocacy work and explain what they hope to gain from an internship at the SBA List.

+This internship can be part-time or full-time and is paid.
 The Susan B. Anthony List is willing to work with students to gain college credit for their internship experience.